mmomtchev/exprtk.js/README.md

 ## With a `TypedArray`

 Only `Float64` is currently supported.
-When using with a `TypedArray`, the expression must be recompiled when using with a new `TypedArray` as `ExprTk` supports only fixed-size arrays.
-The data in the `TypedArray` may be modified between evaluations.
+As `ExprTk` supports only fixed-size arrays the size must be known when compiling the expression.

 ```js
 const expr = require("exprtk.js").Expression;